aspose-words/Aspose.Words-API-References/english/net/aspose.words.lists/listformat/list/_index.md

 ### Remarks

-The list that is being assigned to this property must belong to the current document.The list that is being assigned to this property must not be a list style definition.Setting this property to null removes bullets and numbering from the paragraph and sets the list level number to zero.
+The list that is being assigned to this property must belong to the current document.

+The list that is being assigned to this property must not be a list style definition.

+Setting this property to null removes bullets and numbering from the paragraph and sets the list level number to zero.
 Setting this property to null is equivalent to calling [`RemoveNumbers`](../removenumbers).

 ### Examples